-One two-hour paper will be written in November.
+One two-hour paper will be written in November for the composite course.
 The examination will be out of 70 marks, of which Insurance will count 20 marks.
-The questions will require students both to be able to explain legal rules and principles in a theoretical sense as well as to apply their knowledge to solving practical problems in authentic contexts.
+The questions will require students to explain legal rules and principles in a theoretical sense as well as to apply their knowledge to solving practical problems in authentic contexts.
 The examination is compulsory.
-An external examiner assesses the quality of both the examination paper and the students' answers.
+An external examiner assesses the quality of both the examination paper and the students' performance.